ha-san-ali/xray-ml-demo/README.md

 Once I had tensorflow installed and the images prepared I proceeded to retrain the model.

-First I built the retrainer from within the tensorflow source directory.
+First, I built the retrainer from within the tensorflow source directory.
 This took just over an hour on my four year old Mac.
 I did it in terminal with the following commands

 `$ cd tensorflow`